Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

-Lets get the address of te stored return pointer.
+Lets get the address of the stored return pointer.

 ```
 pwndbg> info frame